-State Sen. Liz Brown, R-Fort Wayne, held a ceremony to debut the fruits of Senate Concurrent Resolution 7, the bill she wrote to make the dedication possible.
+State Sen. Liz Brown, R, held a ceremony today to debut the fruits of Senate Concurrent Resolution 7, the bill she wrote to make the dedication possible.
 About a dozen veterans attended and crowded around the large sign to unveil it.
-More than 20,000 veterans live in Allen County, she said.

-It is fitting, County Commissioner Nelson Peters said, to have the memorial stretch from Parnell Avenue to Crescent Avenue since it places one end directly in front of the Coliseum, which features a shrine where veterans and supporters gather twice a year to pay tribute to those who died in war.
+It is fitting, Commissioner Nelson Peters said, to have the memorial stretch from Parnell Avenue to Crescent Avenue since it places one end directly in front of the Coliseum, which features a shrine where veterans gather twice a year to pay tribute to those who died in war.

-Each veteran who attended received a small replica of the Veterans National War Memorial sign to take home.
+Each veteran who attended the event received a small replica of the Veterans National War Memorial sign to take home.